johnwright/diffa/release-notes/next.md

 * [98]  - Addressed a match error in a receive loop of the pair actor that results in a spurious log entry
 * [100] - Reduced the verbosity of connection refused errors in the logs
 * [103] - Notify the commencement of a scan to the pair activity log
+* [109] - Log a summary of each Query triggered by a participant scan.

 ## Library Upgrades